-We are party to employment agreements with each of our named executive officers who are currently serving as executive officers.
+We are party to employment agreements with each of our named executive officers.
 Such employment agreements provide certain benefits in the event of a change in control of our company and termination of employment under certain circumstances as set forth below.

 If an executive's employment is terminated by us without cause (as defined in the applicable employment agreement), or if the executive resigns for good reason (as defined in the applicable employment agreement) prior to or more than 12 months (or, for Mr. Ray, prior to or more than 18 months) following a change in control (as defined in the applicable employment agreement) of the company, the executive is eligible for severance benefits in 12 equal monthly installments consisting of an amount equal to the sum of one times the executive's base salary and one times the executive's target bonus (which amounts shall cease to be paid in the event that the executive breaches any of the applicable restrictive covenants set forth in his employment agreement following termination), plus up to 12 months (or, for Mr. Ray, up to 18 months) of COBRA coverage.
-In such case, the vesting of each executive's then-outstanding equity awards with time-based vesting only, and performance-based restricted stock units for which the performance criteria has been met, shall accelerate by 25%.
+In the event an executive's employment is terminated by us without cause or if the executive resigns for good reason, the vesting of each executive's then-outstanding equity awards with time-based vesting only, and performance-based restricted stock units for which the performance criteria has been met, shall accelerate by 25%.
 The accelerated vesting provisions described in the preceding sentence only apply for Mr. Noreck in the event of his resignation for good reason.
 The severance benefits described in this paragraph are contingent upon the executive executing an effective general release of claims in favor of us.